 - 1/4 cup gluten free, corn free all purpose flour blend (Bob’s Red Mill Gluten Free All Purpose Flour)

-- 1/4 cup of your favorite cooking oil (I use Pompeian Grapeseed Oil)
+- 1/4 cup of your favorite cooking oil (I use grapeseed oil)

 - 1 cup whole milk or heavy cream (soy and almond milk will produce similar result; rice milk will not)

-- 4 cups mushroom or vegetable broth (I use Pacific Organic Vegetable Broth)
+- 4 cups mushroom or vegetable broth (I use Pacific Organic Vegetable Broth when I don’t have any or enough of my fresh-made veggie stock)

 - 1/4 t kosher or coarse sea salt